Read on to learn about what these incredible woman are accomplishing...

 Her multi-cultural heritage and unique design aesthetic shine through in this beautiful runway show:

 We hope enjoyed reading about these inspirational women and helping us celebrate Black History Month.
-Any amazing black women designers that we need to know about?
+Have you learned about and discovered any amazing black women designers that we need to know about?
 Please share with us in the comments!

 For more articles like this one, make sure you're signed up for our newsletter below!